quantide/qtraining/011-rbase-one-day/manual-pdf/output/index.md

 \includegraphics[width=3.6in]{images/flow}

 This course offers the basics of R, and get an overview on methods for data import, data manipulation, data visualization and data analysis.

-This manual was realized for a free R course which took place on Tuesday 13 December in Milan, organized by Microsoft in collaboaration with Quantide.
-For more info about the event, visit MilanoR blog (www.milanor.net/blog/my-first-date-with-r-free-live-class-in-milano) or Facebook Page (www.facebook.com/MilanoRcommunity).
+You can download the course material here: www.github.com/quantide/your-first-date-with-r/archive/master.zip

+\clearpage

 ## Acknowledgements